GunnarSturla/Store/README.md

 the app state and exposing helpers for views/templates to include.

 ## Installation
-This package has not yet been published, but you can clone/copy it into a `project_root/packages/foldername` folder and then add it with `meteor add foldername`.
+`$ meteor add gunnarsturla:flux-store`

-You will also need to install the [dispatcher](#dispatcher) package in the same way.
+Flux-store needs a dispatcher to run.
+It's built with a slightly modified version of [`meteorflux:dispatcher`](https://github.com/worona/meteorflux/tree/devel/packages/dispatcher) that you can find in a [fork of the repository, here](https://github.com/GunnarSturla/dispatcher).
+For now, you will need to clone this dispatcher into your `packages` folder and install it using `$ meteor add meteorflux:dispatcher`.
+I have submitted a pullrequest to the original project, so hopefully these shenanigans won't be neccessary in the future.

 ## Flux
 ![Diagram of data flow in Flux](https://facebook.github.io/flux/img/flux-simple-f8-diagram-with-client-action-1300w.png)